gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 This Color TFT LCD display has 128 x 128 resolution.
 It uses SPI interface to communicate with controller.
 Onboard LDO, support 5V/3.3V input voltage, the LED backlight, 3.3V input.
 Size 1.44 inch, visual area 1.1 inch.
 Version 1.1.
 No SD Card.
 Backlight control is left to user.

+**Screen Size settings**

+In the setup() function in USER OPTION 1 Screen Setup.
+Select your PCB size and offsets.
+User can adjust pixel height, pixel width and screen offsets in the header file.
+When calling function TFTInitScreenSize(OFFSET_COL, OFFSET_ROW , TFT_PIXEL_WIDTH  , TFT_PIXEL_HEIGHT).

 **PCB Version**